mayank8aug/Search/README.md

 # Search

-Open terminal, navigated to the project folder and execute below commands
+Open terminal, navigate to the project folder and execute below commands

 1. npm install